sydney-machine-learning/quantiledeeplearning/README.md

 3. [data](data/)

 Directory containing crypto (Bitcoin, Ethereum) data.
 May have more datasets in the future (Sunspot, Mackey-Glass and Lorenz).
-The crypto dataset is obtained from
+The crypto dataset is obtained from the [literature paper](https://arxiv.org/abs/2405.11431) by Wu et al.

 4. [images](images/)